pixunil/cinnamon-applet-system-monitor/README.md

 * Stack - all points of a history are connected and filled, the histories are stacked - only available for CPU
 * Bar - every point is represented by a bar, the histories are combined - only available for CPU, Disk and Network

-**Label in the panel** - Text which is displayed in the panel
-You should use placeholders to display data.
+**Label in the panel** - Text which is displayed in the panel You should use [placeholders](#placeholders) to display data.

 **Graph in the panel** - Which graph the applet should show directly in the panel
 * None - No Graph
 * Bar - Show the current usage
 * History - Show the history

-**Mode of Graph** - Wheter to show swap usage also in graph - only for Memory and Swap
+**Mode of Graph** - Whether to show swap usage also in graph - only for Memory and Swap

 **Width of graph** - How big the panel graph is

 ### Warnings
-The CPU and Thermal module also offers you warnings
+The CPU and Thermal module also offers you warnings.
+A warning triggers when a data value is over a trigger value for a specific time.

 **Warnings** - With the checkbox you can enable or disbale the warnings

 **Trigger value** - The trigger value
 _Note_: the thermal unit is equal the unit you set before

 **Time** - After how many intervals the warning is displayed